Configuring Envoy

 The exposed Envoy port is where all Deephaven client TLS connections will be made.

-In addition to this port, when you need to debug your Envoy installation, you may need to expose the Envoy admin interface as well.
+In addition to the main Envoy port, when you need to debug your Envoy installation, you may need to expose the Envoy admin interface as well.

-Because the admin interface exposes sensitive information and can modify the runtime behavior of your cluster, you should be careful to expose this port to the narrowest audience possible.
+Because the admin interface exposes sensitive information and can modify your cluster's runtime behavior, you should be careful to expose this port to the narrowest possible audience.
 For example, using the admin interface using curl from the Envoy host machine means you do not need to expose the admin port to the network interfaces that Deephaven clients can reach.

 Advanced Envoy configuration